gabrielecola/GLM-methods-to-deal-with-count-data/GLM_BikeSharing.md

 ![](GLM_BikeSharing_files/figure-html/unnamed-chunk-21-1.png)<!-- -->

 $Outlier$ \
-Furthermore, we try to detect some $outlier$ to see if it can also cause some troubles to the model and we spot the observation 193 of training set but it don't seem to be a real outlier because it is  a low count but in winter so we would expect it, so it  not probably the cause.
+Furthermore, we try to detect some **outlier** to see if it can also cause some troubles to the model and we spot the observation 193 of training set but it don't seem to be a real outlier because it is  a low count but in winter so we would expect it, so it  not probably the cause.